StuartCox3107/street-art-at-home/README.md

 [Desktop Wireframe](wireframes/homedesktop.png) <sub><sup> or </sup></sub>
 [Mobile Wireframe](wireframes/homemobile.png)

 Designed to be simple, clean and give a main image with clear links to the possibility to be able to shop as well as a description of what the site is for.
 This, and all other pages will have a header with a logo and navbar links to the shop, a blog, a Cities area, the shopping basket and user account area.
-Also, on all views their will be a product search bar present.
+Also, on all views there will be a product search bar present.
+On smaller screens this search functionality will be achieved through a icon with a dropdown search box.

-The concept of the search bar is to drive users towards the commercial aspects of the site and will search product titles and description only (eg, not blog and cities entries).
+The concept of the search bar is to drive users towards the commercial aspects of the site, and will search product titles and description only (eg, not blog and cities entries).

 ### All products

 [Desktop Wireframe](wireframes/all_productsdesktop.png) <sub><sup> or </sup></sub>
 [Mobile Wireframe](wireframes/all_productsmobile.png)

-A page showing every product that can be purchased (image, title, price), and a "back to top icon".
+A page showing every product that can be purchased (image, title, price), and a "back to top" icon.

 ### One product